ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 In this case study - we are required to support Danny’s vision and analyze his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.

-For this case study there is a total of 5 datasets which you will need to combine to solve all of the questions.
+For this case study there is a total of 5 datasets which we will need to combine to solve all of the questions.
 Take a look at the data [here](https://github.com/ts756632/8_Week_SQL_Challenge/blob/main/Dataset.md)!

 ## Digital Analysis